A Bigger, Bolder Future: The New Northern Campus

 A Vision for Change

-First Nations University of Canada’s (FNUniv) new Northern Campus in Prince Albert will be a powerful step forward.
-Rooted in indigenous ways of knowing, it will transform education, empower communities, and inspire innovation across the North.
+First Nations University of Canada’s (FNUniv) new Northern Campus in Prince Albert will empower Northern communities by educating the next generation of leaders.
+Rooted in Indigenous ways of knowing, it will transform education and inspire innovation across the North.

 With guidance from Elders, Knowledge Keepers, and partners, we will: